Shirley Thomas (USC professor)

 Shirley Thomas (1920 - July 21, 2005), also known as Shirley Thomas Perkins, was a radio/television actress/writer/producer, author, and professor in the Master of Professional Writing Program at the University of Southern California.
 In 2010, The Aerospace Historical Society established the Shirley Thomas Academic Scholarship.
 It is "presented annually at the International von Kármán Wings Award banquet to a student in aerospace engineering or a related science that shows promise for continued future contributions to the field."

 Personal life

 Thomas was born in Glendale, California, the daughter of an electrical engineer and a homemaker.
 She earned her B.A. in 1960 and her Ph.D. in communications in 1967 from the University of Sussex.
 She was also awarded a diploma by the Russian Federation of Cosmonautics in 1995.
 She died of cancer on July 21, 2005, in Los Angeles, California.

 Career

 Thomas' career spanned a number of disciplines, most notably entertainment and aerospace.

 Entertainment career

-Active in Hollywood for a number of decades, Thomas conducted red carpet interviews at motion picture premiers and special event broadcasts from 1952 to 1956.
+Active in Hollywood for a number of decades, Thomas conducted red carpet interviews at motion picture premieres and special event broadcasts from 1952 to 1956.
 She was also involved in the coverage of the New Year's Day Rose Parade for CBS and later did broadcasts for Voice of America.